ilwan07/DiaryTrove/DEPLOYMENT.md

 git stash pop
 ```

-Then run `sudo systemctl restart shortview` to reload the project.
+Then run `sudo systemctl restart diarytrove` to reload the project.